vr-voyage/blender_bones_merger/README.md

 # About

-This plugin add the ability to merge bones **and** their respective vertex groups at the same time.
+This tool add an option to the Armature "Edit Mode" context menu, in order to merge bones **and** their respective weight paint in one operation.

 I mainly use this to clean up unused bones on 3D avatars for VRChat.